 More importantly, this was three weeks spent not in a chair, not in my office and not in front of my computer.
 No email.
 No phone calls.
 It was mostly just hanging around in the rainforest listening to the river, the rain, the wind, the ravens and hoping to get a neat photo.
 So the photo is really just a bonus.
 Even if I failed to get the photo, I had already won.

 Wildlife photographers like to talk about all the challenges they face getting good photos – all the rain, snow, sleet wind, bugs et cetera, et cetera.
 “It’s not easy,” they say, “it is really demanding and rarely rewarding.”
 And from personal experience, I know much of that is true.
 But I once spent three years working at a desk in a cubicle, and that was also really challenging and almost never rewarding.
-Given the choice, I would take the challenges of wildlife photography over the endless drudgery of the cubicle any day – and so would the people telling you how hard their lives are as wildlife photographers.
+Given the choice, I would take the challenges of wildlife photography over the endless drudgery of the cubicle any day – and so would the people telling you how hard wildlife photography is.